Daniel-Liu-c0deb0t/Blog/_posts/2024-01-20-open-source-bioinformatics.md

     * Possible to provide relatively stable job and career development for one or more software engineers?
 * Open core startup
     * VCs need to make their money back
+    * Unclear if existing open core startups in other domains (like software dev tools) will work well in the long run with this model.
     * Nonzero interest rates is brutal
 * Consulting or bootstrapped startup
+    * Bioinformatics consulting: Fulcrum Genomics
+    * Possible to just sell a (hosted) version without splitting attention and providing consulting services?
 * Get big biotech companies to pay employees that focus on open source